temporalio/sdk-python/README.md

 non-deterministic is performed, an exception will be thrown in the workflow which will "fail the task" which means the workflow will not progress until fixed.

-The sandbox is not foolproof and non-deterministic can still occur.
+The sandbox is not foolproof and non-determinism can still occur.
 It is simply a best-effort way to catch bad code early.
 Users are encouraged to define their workflows in files with no other side effects.

 ##### How the Sandbox Works